yapenzhang/excalibuhr/docs/getstarted.rst

         ppl.refine_wlen_solution()
         ppl.save_extracted_data()

-The extracted 1d spectra will be saved as text files to the ``out_calibrated`` folder.
+The extracted 1d spectra will be saved as text files to the ``obs_calibrated`` folder.

 If you need more customized reduction, please find the individual recipes explained in the API reference of :class:`~excalibuhr.pipeline.CriresPipeline` class.